 “The fruitiness of tomato is often underplayed in the flavors of ancient heirlooms from south of the Rio Grande.
 Such is not the case in these heirloom paste/saladette tomatoes from El Salvador.
 The flavor is similar to Grungy in the Sky Bicolor [a tomato variety], an incredible infusion of intense sweet and sour, with floral undertones and perfect levels of umami.
 When the flesh has been cooked down into paste, the condensed sugars and tomato essence make you understand how a tomato like this can be saved for so many centuries…With a strawberry shape to win your heart, and a gigantic flavor packed into such a small package, who could resist this feat of indigenous tomato breeding?”

-This tomato has been known to seed savers by the designation ‘LYC 859 El Salvador’.
-But that designation doesn’t do this tomato justice.
-It indicates this tomato is an accession of the IPK seed bank in Germany — LYC indicates it is a tomato and 859 its accession number.
-The notes included in the IPK gene bank’s records indicate this tomato was collected in the Nahua village of Nahuizalco, El Salvador in 1958.
+The designation indicates this tomato is an accession of the IPK Seed Bank in Germany (‘LYC’ indicates it is a tomato and ‘859’ its accession number).
+The IPK Seed Bank’s records indicate that this tomato was collected in the Nahua village of Nahuizalco, El Salvador.
 The Nahua are Indigenous people in Mesoamerica who speak the Nahuatl language.
 You can read an interesting article about the history of the village of Nahuizalco HERE (‘Nahuizalco an Indigenous Town with a Rich History’).

 Our original seedstock came from a Seeds of Diversity Canada member.